 What is a pandemic?A pandemic is the worldwide outbreak of a specific disease to which people have little or no immunity.

-Various strains of influenza A and B viruses circulate throughout the world each year, causing “seasonal influenza” (usually April-November in Alberta).
+Various strains of influenza A and B viruses circulate throughout the world each year, causing “seasonal influenza” (usually October to April in Alberta).
 The influenza virus often changes slightly.
 Most people who have had influenza will have some protection against the changed virus.

-However, three to four times each century the influenza A virus changes dramatically.
+However, 3–4 times each century the influenza A virus changes dramatically.
 People do not have any protection against it and the virus can spread rapidly around the world causing more serious illness and death than seasonal influenza.
 The high rates of illness can also affect how communities function and the economy.

 In 2009, an influenza pandemic was caused by a new H1N1 virus.
 The virus began causing illness in Mexico in March 2009 and it reached Canada at the end of April; it had spread worldwide by June.